 Means electronically transmitting a work or other subject matter online which is covered by copyright.
-This could include putting the work onto a website, broadcasting or faxing, emailing digital files containing the work, making it available via an online teaching system or i-lecture etc.
+This could include putting the work onto a website, broadcasting or faxing, emailing digital files containing the work, making it available via an online teaching system or i-lecture.

-WSUIC Copyright Policy Reference: POL 49 Page 1 of 7 V1.0\ as at 25th May 2022
+WSUIC Copyright Policy Reference: POL 49 Page 1 of 8 V1.1\ as at 4th July 2024